tintn/tintn.github.io/_posts/2023-01-09-Scalable-Serving-with-Kubernetes-and-Seldon-Core.md

 Deploying trained models to production is an essential step in most of ML applications.
 It’s where the models actually show their values by providing their predictions for customers or other systems.

-Deploying a model can be as straight-forward as implementing a Flask server then export its endpoints for users to call.
-However, having a system that can robustly and reliably serve large amount of requests with strict requirements in response time or throughput is not trivial.
+Deploying a model can be as straight-forward as implementing a Flask server and then exporting its endpoints for users to call.
+However, having a system that can robustly and reliably serve a large number of requests with strict requirements in response time or throughput is not trivial.

-For medium and large companies, it’s very likely they require the systems to be able to scale to process heavier workload without significantly changing the codebase.
-Perhaps the company is growing over time and they need a system that can handle growing number of requests (this characteristic is scalability).
-Or the company has unstable traffic, the traffic is fluctuating over the course of a week and the company want the system to be able to adapt with the traffic fluctuation (this characteristic is elasticity).
+For medium and large companies, it’s very likely they require the systems to be able to scale to process heavier workloads without significantly changing the codebase.
+Perhaps the company is growing over time and they need a system that can handle the growing number of requests (this characteristic is scalability).
+Or the company has unstable traffic, the traffic fluctuates over the course of a week and the company wants the system to be able to adapt to the traffic fluctuation (this characteristic is elasticity).
 These characteristics can be achieved if the systems have the ability to scale up and down based on the traffic volume.

 In this tutorial, we’re going to learn how to deploy ML models in Kubernetes clusters with Seldon Core.
 We’ll also learn to implement autoscaling for our deployment with HPA and KEDA.
-The code for this tutorial can be found from this [repo](https://github.com/tintn/ml-model-deployment-tutorials).
+The code for this tutorial can be found in this [repo](https://github.com/tintn/ml-model-deployment-tutorials).
 ##  Train a PyTorch model
 We need to have a model to work through the deployment process.
 We use the model from this [tutorial](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) from the official PyTorch website.
 It’s a simple image classification model that can run with CPU easily, so we can test the whole deployment process on local machines like your laptop.

 Assume you’re in the `toy-model` folder of this [repo](https://github.com/tintn/ml-model-deployment-tutorials).
 You can train the model on the CIFAR10 dataset with: